Low T isn't a number to chase. It's a system to repair.

 - Is enclomiphene better than TRT?

 - Different tools.
-Enclomiphene stimulates endogenous LH/T and preserves fertility — best for men with secondary hypogonadism (LH low/normal).
-TRT replaces what's not being made — best for primary hypogonadism or when fertility is not a constraint.
+Enclomiphene stimulates endogenous LH/T and preserves fertility, which is best for men with secondary hypogonadism (LH low/normal).
+TRT replaces what's not being made, best for primary hypogonadism or when fertility is not a constraint.
 A functional-medicine clinic can help choose.

 - How much does a comprehensive panel cost in Austin?